ijlalWindhi/ijlalWindhi/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 <!-- Bio -->
 Hi everyone!
 I'm `Ijlal Windhi Saputra`.
 I have a strong passion for technology and I love sharing my knowledge with the people around me.

-Now, I'm focused on being a `Front End developer`, with expertise in `React JS` and `Next JS` which uses the display library Chakra UI, Bootstrap, Tailwind CSS, Material UI, and so on.
+Now, I'm focused on being a `Full-Stack Developer`, with expertise in Next JS, Raect JS, Nuxt JS, Vue JS, and other frontend framework and Express JS, Nest JS, Django, and other backend framework.
 I have been able to apply my knowledge of web development frameworks and programming languages to create responsive and user-friendly websites.
 Additionally, I've gained experience working collaboratively with other developers, designers, and project managers to ensure timely project delivery.

 I am excited about the future of technology and the limitless possibilities it brings, and I’m looking forward to contributing to its growth and development.

 <!-- Line -->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">